BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 ### About Screen Refreshing

 Refreshing the display of the script positions your terminal's cursor at the very bottom of the script.<br />
-This problem is kind of resolved if you are using Windows Terminal from Windows 10 or 11.<br />
+However, if you are using Windows Terminal on Windows 10 or 11, this issue is somewhat resolved because the terminal sticks to the top of the page by scrolling there initially.<br />
 I would recommend using [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) for an optimal experience.

 ## Tips and Tricks

 ### General Tips and Tricks

+- You can pause the output of the display by using the keyboard shortcut [CTRL + S] and resume it by using [CTRL + Q].
 - The port in [brackets] is the first detected, while the <ins>underlined</ins> is the last detected.
 - If you want to know more informations about a specific IP or Port, I'd recommend you to checkout the [Illegal Services](https://illegal-services.com/) application IP Lookup / Port Scanning.<br />
   It has a very good IP Lookup that can also find out VPN, Mobile connections etc.<br />